 Different Categories of Western Religion Devotees

 We can divide those involved in organized religion into categories.
 These groups range from fringe believers to extremists.
 Each group is subject to varying degrees of activism.
-The level of allegiance depends on the level of exposure to groupthink manipulation programming.
-The more you expose yourself to propaganda, the more susceptible you become to the acceptance of extreme ideas and ideologies.
+It depends on your exposure to their programming.
+Self-hypnosis and group hypnosis manipulation programming depend on continual indoctrination.
+The more you expose yourself to propaganda, the more susceptible you are to radical ideas and ideologies.

-1) The fringe believer is someone who gives the outward appearance of allegiance to the religion.
+1) The fringe believer gives the outward appearance of allegiance to the religion.
 They attend meetings at special celebrations and festivals.
-These people are the most likely to have investigated the origins of their religion.
+These people are the most likely to have investigated their religion’s origins.

 Family or cultural tradition holds the fringe believer captive to the belief system.
 However, they see inconsistencies.
 Unfortunately, they will go along with many of the negative social biases.
 They submit to the discriminatory practices even though they understand they are harmful.

 People in this group one step away from becoming freethinkers.
 All it takes is someone to help them find a way out.
 A process like Comparative Analysis is one way.
 This investigative process is a structured way to examine concepts across different belief systems.
 This will help them leave behind negative stereotypes and prejudice thinking.

 2) The moderate believer attends religious services regularly.
 They are aware of facts that contradict their beliefs, but they do not investigate them.
 These people often have family and business relationships intertwined with their religion.
 This cements the religious devotee to the cultural narrative.
 They are susceptible to extremist ideas and ideologies.
 This is because of their exposure to groupthink manipulation tactics.

 This group is also apt to follow religious TV and radio programming.
 However, they can also be a real advocate for truth if you can turn their passion away from religious bigotry.